-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 5.6d-Continue to work with Downtown businesses and developers to provide assistance and to identify potential partnership opportunities. <input checked="" type="radio"/> Business Development Work continues with property owners and business owners to create opportunities through the DBA, NID and commercial brokers.
-5.6f-Recognize the unique opportunity created by the state government cluster and contribute to the stabilization and redevelopment of Downtown through the provision of supporting services. <input checked="" type="radio"/> Business Development No specific plans at this time that fit this strategy.
-5.7a-Work with other levels of government and with the private sector to support and encourage activities associated with the re-use, expansion and economic development as necessary and appropriate. <input checked="" type="radio"/> Business Development Work continues to maintain a good relationship with the Carson City Chamber of Commerce.
-5.7b-Maintain land-use policies and permitting procedures that are understandable, predictable and can be accomplished within reasonable time periods. <input checked="" type="radio"/> Planning 5.7c-Leverage, wherever possible, statewide economic development efforts to help attract business investment to Carson City and promote the benefits of the region. <input checked="" type="radio"/> Business Development No specific plans at this time that fit this strategy.
-5.7d-Provide planning flexibility that can be responsive to unforeseen or changing economic conditions and community needs within the context of the Master Plan. <input checked="" type="radio"/> Planning 5.7e-Collaborate economic development strategies with surrounding counties where there is a net positive economic and fiscal gain. <input checked="" type="radio"/> Business Development Participation as board members with the Western Nevada Development District act as our main collaboration tool.
-The business development manager also acts as the local SBDC business counselor covering Carson, Douglas, Lyon and south Washoe counties.
-5.7f-Promote economic development alternatives that protect or enhance existing and future property values - commercial, industrial and residential. <input checked="" type="radio"/> Business Development No specific plans at this time that fit this strategy.
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS community.
+5.6d-Continue to work with Downtown businesses and developers to provide assistance and to identify potential partnership opportunities. <input checked="" type="radio"/> Business Development Façade improvement program created and funded by Redevelopment Authority.
+5.6f-Recognize the unique opportunity created by the state government cluster and contribute to the stabilization and redevelopment of Downtown through the provision of supporting services. <input checked="" type="radio"/> Business Development 5.7a-Work with other levels of government and with the private sector to support and encourage activities associated with the re-use, expansion and economic development as necessary and appropriate. <input checked="" type="radio"/> Business Development 5.7b-Maintain land-use policies and permitting procedures that are understandable, predictable and can be accomplished within reasonable time periods. <input checked="" type="radio"/> Planning 2019: New permitting procedures will be implemented with new permitting software to facilitate online, electronic application submittal and payment.
+2019: Review Title 18 and the Development Standards for updates and possible amendments.
+5.7c-Leverage, wherever possible, statewide economic development efforts to help attract business investment to Carson City and promote the benefits of the region. <input checked="" type="radio"/> Business Development 5.7d-Provide planning flexibility that can be responsive to unforeseen or changing economic conditions and community needs within the context of the Master Plan. <input checked="" type="radio"/> Planning 5.7e-Collaborate economic development strategies with surrounding counties where there is a net positive economic and fiscal gain. <input checked="" type="radio"/> Business Development Participation as board members with the Western Nevada Development District act as our main collaboration tool.
+5.7f-Promote economic development alternatives that protect or enhance existing and future property values - <input checked="" type="radio"/> Business Development